-The Associate of Applied Science is awarded for programs designed to meet the educational needs of students who are seeking preparation for employment in occupational fields not requiring the four-year college/university baccalaureate degree.
+The Associate of Applied Science is awarded for programs designed to meet the educational needs of students who are seeking preparation for employment in occupational fields not requiring baccalaureate degree.

 This degree encompasses programs listed in Group VII in this catalog.
-Completion of all courses for any program listed in Group VII with an overall average of 2.0.
+It requires completion of all courses for any program listed in Group VII with an overall average of 2.0.
 Each program must have a minimum of 64 hours including the general core requirements as follows: